MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

   - Improve productivity and multi-tasking with vertical tabs.
 As the number of horizontal tabs grows, site titles start to get cut off and tab controls are lost as each tab shrinks.
 This interrupts user workflow as they spend more time finding, switching, and managing their tabs and less time on the task at hand.
 Vertical tabs let users move their tabs to the side, where vertically aligned icons and longer site titles make it easier to quickly scan, identify and switch to the tab they want to open.
   - Auto filling the date of birth field.
 Microsoft Edge already helps save time and effort while filling out forms and creating accounts online by auto filling user data such as addresses, names, phone numbers, etc. Microsoft Edge now supports the date of birth field which users can save and auto fill.
 A user can view, edit and delete this information anytime in their profile settings.
   - Improvements to Recently closed in History.
 Recently closed now keeps the last 25 tabs and windows from any past browsing session rather than just the previous session.
 Users can select Recently closed in the new History experience to see all the tabs that were open.
+  - “Your day at a glance” feature enabled by default.
+Starting with Microsoft Edge version 88, information workers can benefit from intelligent productivity features on their New tab page (NTP).
+We offer users signed in with their work or school account personalized and relevant content powered by their M365 Graph.
+Users can quickly scan their “Your day at a glance” modules to easily track their meetings and recent work as well as quickly launch the applications they want to use.

 - **PDF:**